History of Detroit: Great Depression

-After the 1928 presidential campaign of Catholic Al Smith, the Democrats mobilize large number of Polish and other Catholic ethnics to make their comeback.
+After the 1928 presidential campaign of Catholic Al Smith, the Democrats mobilized a large number of Polish and other Catholic ethnics to make their comeback.
 Although the election for mayor was nonpartisan, the Democrats rallied behind Judge Frank Murphy, who served as mayor 1930–33.
 The Great Depression was devastating for Detroit, as sales of automobiles plunged and there were large-scale layoffs at all industrial enterprises.
 Murphy insisted that no one would go hungry, and set up the Mayor's Unemployment Committee that set up relief soup kitchens and potato gardens.
 In 1933, Murphy resigned, and Frank Couzens was elected mayor, serving until 1938.
 He was the son of Republican U.S. Senator James Couzens, who had been mayor in 1919–22.
 In 1933, the city was in a financial crisis, as tax receipts had plunged and welfare spending had skyrocketed.
 The city had defaulted on its bond payments and had to use promissory notes (" script") to pay teachers, policemen and other employees.
 Couzens restored the city's financial credibility by cutting the debt and balancing the budget.
 He obtained large sums of federal relief money, and upgraded the street-lighting program and the sewage system.